Okalll/Quotes/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.4.

+## AUTHORS
-By Okall Vivian
+Okall Vivian.

 ## Description

-This application enables a user to write quotes and post them, they could also upvote them or downvote them and also delet the quote.
+This application enables a user to write quotes and post them, they could also upvote them or downvote them and also delete the quote.

 ## Setup/Installation Requirements